Avoiding recollapse in an open-AdS universe via a self-tuning-like mechanism: Dynamical-system analysis

-This transformation can be understood as placing a sphere outside the original phase space and mapping each point in the phase space to the intersection between the sphere and the line connecting that point to the center of the sphere.
-According to Eqs.~(\ref{Fun:B1numerator},\ref{Fun:B2numerator}), one can then derive the autonomous differential equations $\mathrm{d}y_1/\mathrm{d}N$ and $\mathrm{d}y_2/\mathrm{d}N$ under this projection.
-Since the Poincar\'e compactification does not destroy the symmetry of the original phase portrait, it is still sufficient to restrict the discussion to the upper half of the phase space.
-The projection of the Poincar\'e sphere along the $y_3$ axis is shown in the lower-left panel of Fig.~\ref{fig:Phase Diagram}.
-Owing to the centrosymmetry of the system, there are three critical points at infinity on the equator of the Poincar\'e sphere, denoted by ${\cal I}_1$, ${\cal I}_2$, and ${\cal I}_3$.
-The trajectories corresponding to the red and orange solid curves are also shown in the compactified phase portrait, and both are seen to evolve toward ${\cal I}_2$.
-To determine the location and stability of this point, we introduce the following projected coordinates:
+This transformation can be understood as placing a sphere outside the original phase portrait and mapping each point in the phase portrait to the intersection between the sphere and the line connecting that point to the center of the sphere.
+According to Eqs.~(\ref{Fun:B1numerator}) and (\ref{Fun:B2numerator}), one can then derive the autonomous differential equations $\mathrm{d}y_1/\mathrm{d}N$ and $\mathrm{d}y_2/\mathrm{d}N$ under this projection.
+Since the Poincar\'e compactification does not destroy the symmetry of the original phase portrait, it is still sufficient to restrict the discussion to the upper half of the phase portrait.
+The projection of the Poincar\'e sphere along the $y_3$ axis is shown in the middle panel of Fig.~\ref{fig:Phase Diagram}.
+Owing to the centrosymmetry of the system, there are three critical points at infinity on the equator of the Poincar\'e sphere, denoted by $I_1$, $I_2$, and $I_3$.
+The trajectories corresponding to the red and orange solid curves are also shown in the compactified phase portrait, and both are seen to evolve toward $I_2$.
+To determine the location and background dynamical stability of this point, we introduce the following projected coordinates:

 The essence of this coordinate choice is to map the region at infinity along the $x_1$ direction onto finite positions on the horizontal axis, so that the critical points originally located at infinity can be represented at finite coordinates.
 Likewise, under this projection, the autonomous system can be written as: